raycast/extensions/extensions/paste-without-formatting/README.md

-## Paste without Formatting
+## Paste as Plain Text

-Paste text from the clipboard without formatting.
+Paste text from the clipboard as plain text.